[Recipes 2 + 3 + 4] PUTTANESCA + SWEET TOMATO SAUCE with CHILLI PRAWNS + SWEET TOMATO SAUCE with TUNA and PEAS

 [Recipes 2, 3 and 4] Puttanesca, Sweet tomato sauce with chilli prawns and Sweet tomato sauce with tuna and peas

 There are a total of four recipes this week (including Recipe 1).
 That’s 50% extra for free!
-All these recipes use the sweet tomato pasta sauce in Recipe 1 as the base.
+All these recipes use the sweet tomato pasta sauce in Recipe 1 as the base, and all will serve four.
 First up is Puttanesca, which translates as ‘whore’s pasta’.
 I’m guessing that’s due to it being cheap and easy.
 It’s mostly made with pantry ingredients, so is the ultimate quick feed.

 Puttanesca